 - guided activities to meet expectations across a comprehensive range of competencies,

-- supervision by highly qualified and experienced professional psychologists, and
+- supervision by highly qualified and experienced professional psychologists and

-- frequent theme-focused professional development sessions.
+- theme-focused professional development sessions

-Training and Support for Supervisors
+Training & Support for Supervisors

 Supervisors engage in group activities aimed at supporting new supervisors and enhancing the work of experienced supervisors.

-Engagement of Site-Based Administrators/Coordinators
+Engagement of Site-Based Administrators